 Where to find savings

-One good place to look for savings is literally a place, that is, your current home, says Ronit Rogoszinski, wealth advisor at Arch Financial Group in Garden City, New York.
+One good place to look for savings is literally a place, that is, your current home, says Ronit Rogoszinski, wealth adviser at Arch Financial Group.

 If you’re paying 30% or more of your income for rent, consider moving to a cheaper apartment so you can set aside more money every month to buy a home.

-To find more savings, you’ll need to dig deeper and scrutinize every expense.
+To find more savings, you’ll need to dig deeper and scrutinise every expense.

-“Do you need to spend $300 a month for a gym membership versus $10 a month?
+“Do you need to spend £200 a month for a gym membership versus £10 a month?
 Or could you get committed to running free every day versus paying a gym fee?
-Can you brown-bag your lunch instead of eating out every day?
+Can you bring lunch to work instead of eating out every day?
 Do you buy on sale or do you buy randomly whenever something strikes your fancy?” she says.

 “There are pockets of the country where housing is off the charts and there are pockets where it’s incredibly affordable, but the jobs aren’t there,” Rogoszinski says.

-Indeed, home prices have already gone up sharply in some areas, says Michelle Velez, a mortgage sales manager in San Mateo, California.
+Indeed, home prices have already gone up sharply in some areas, says Michelle Velez, a mortgage sales manager.